balderdashy/sails-mongo/README.md

 Included is a Docker Compose file that helps setting up the environment needed to develop and run the test.

-To start a MongoDB instance, use `npm run start-MongoDB`.
+To start a MongoDB instance, use `npm run start-mongodb`.
 It will start a docker instance with MongoDB running, in detached mode (in the background).
 It will be running until you stop the instance.

-To stop the MongoDB instance, use `npm run stop-MongoDB`.
+To stop the MongoDB instance, use `npm run stop-mongodb`.

 Once you have MongoDB running, you can just run `npm test` as usual.

-To get a shell to the MongoDB docker instance running, you can use `npm run MongoDB-shell`.
+To get a shell to the MongoDB docker instance running, you can use `npm run mongodb-shell`.

 To do a one single run of the tests, without starting your own MongoDB instance, use `npm run docker-test`.

 #### Roadmap

 ##### NEXT FEATURES TO BE IMPLEMENTED
 - Support multiple protocols.
-Right now, the adapter validates/checks that the protocol is equal to `MongoDB`, as described in the (connection string)[https://docs.mongodb.com/manual/reference/connection-string/] MongoDB documentation.
+Right now, the adapter validates/checks that the protocol is equal to `mongodb`, as described in the (connection string)[https://docs.mongodb.com/manual/reference/connection-string/] MongoDB documentation.
-  Since MongoDB 3.6, the protocol can be `MongoDB+srv`, allowing for (DNS Seedlist Connection)[https://docs.mongodb.com/manual/reference/connection-string/#dns-seedlist-connection-format] format.
+  Since MongoDB 3.6, the protocol can be `mongodb+srv`, allowing for (DNS Seedlist Connection)[https://docs.mongodb.com/manual/reference/connection-string/#dns-seedlist-connection-format] format.
   It needs to be added to support MongoDB Atlas.
 - Built-in transactions